jfcwts/margo-banckaccount/README.md

 As a bank client
 I want to see the history (operation, date, amount, balance) of my operations

-# Technologies & architecture
+# Technologies
-Java
+use Java
+use SOLID
+use 2 design pattern

+# Notes

 SOLID
 * single responsibility